qiot-project/qiot-manufacturing-factory-installer/README.md

 helm install --set coreservice.serial=abattaglfactorytestserial03,coreservice.name=abattaglfactorytestname03 sno-core-install ./sno-core-install --namespace factory
 ```

-Run the next command to check if the issuer is valid
+Run the next command to check if the delegate issuer created by the registration-service has been deployed and is valid.

 ```
 oc get issuer -n factory